-How much a lawyer may charge for accident claims will vary depending on several factors – mainly, the type of fee structure used by the lawyer.
-If they work based on contingency fees, they may take between 33 – 40% of your final settlement or award as payment for their services.
+How much a lawyer may charge for accident claims will vary depending on several factors, including the type of fee structure used by the lawyer.
+If they work based on contingency fees, they may take between 33% and 40% of your final settlement or award as payment for their legal services.

 Lawyers may employ other fee structures, however.
 It is important to understand how a lawyer charges for their services before hiring them for your case.